parthc-rob/na568-project-team2/scripts/README.md

 * set variable **memorydiscr_path** to **YOUR_PATH_for_DATASET/CampusLoopDataset/memoryhogs**

 ### Files we use to train our model
 Plase download the Place365 dataset http://places2.csail.mit.edu/download.html.
 We choose the section **Data of Places365-Challenge 2016 small images 256x256, the 108GB training images and 501MB validation images**.
 After download, unzip the validation images, you will get a folder called **val_256** which contains 36500 raw validation jpg images.
 Unzip the training images, you will get a folder called **data_256**.
 This folder is much complex, with many different-level subfolders, and a total of 8 million images.
 So **move.py** is used to move all images in different subfolders into the same folder.
-In move.py
+From code lines 58~62 in move.py modify the variables:
+* set variable **data_dir** to **YOUR_PATH_FOR_FOLDER_data_256/data_256**
+* set variable **out_dir** as any empty folder you want, and all images in different subfolder of data_256 will be copyed to that folder

-**We use unsupervised learning here, we don't have a ground truth.** Then use **pseudoDatasetgen.py** to generate a psedo label for each training image and validation image, and also generate train images and validation images from raw images.
-You also need to modify path variables here.
+**We don't use the groundtruth/labels provided by Place365 since we use unsupervised learning here**. **pseudoDatasetgen.py** is to generate the labels for our training images and validation images, and also generate train images and validation images from raw images.
+The file will also generate a preprocessed image for our raw RGB images in data_256 and val_256, i.e., converting to gray scale, random prospective transform, resizing etc. The input of pseudoDatasetGen.py is val_256 and the folder you put all raw training images in.
+The output of pseudoDatasetGen.py is four folders: train, trainlabels, val and vallabels.
-Finally, use train.py to train the model.
-You will need to modify the path you save model and paths for train folder, trainlabels folder, val folder and vallabels folder.
+**You will use this four folders in train.py to train the model.** Set the path variables in train.py for these four folders and the path to save the .h5 model file.